Core justice agencies

 Police and Crime Commissioners

-The Police Reform and Social Responsibility Act 2011 sets out in law the reciprocal duty on PCCs and other Criminal Justice agencies to work together to provide an efficient and effective CJS for police force areas.
+The Police Reform and Social Responsibility Act 2011 sets out in law the reciprocal duty on PCCs and other Criminal Justice agencies to work together to provide an efficient and effective criminal justice system for police force areas.
 One way this works effectively is through Local Criminal Justice Boards (LCJBs).

-By taking a leading role in local CJS partnership arrangements, Norfolk and Suffolk PCCs are helping CJS partners and agencies become more visible in the local area and help align and set priorities and address cross-cutting local issues.
+By taking a leading role in local criminal justice system partnership arrangements, Norfolk and Suffolk PCCs are helping criminal justice partners and agencies become more visible in the local area and align and set priorities which address cross-cutting local issues.

 Crown Prosecution Service

 The Crown Prosecution Service (CPS) is the principal prosecuting agency in England and Wales.
 It provides charging advice to the police and prosecutes cases in magistrates' and crown courts.

 Visit the CPS website to find out how it works, and for the latest news on successful prosecutions in Norfolk and Suffolk.

 HM Courts & Tribunals Service (HMCTS) is an agency of the Ministry of Justice.
 It uniquely operates as a partnership between the Lord Chancellor, the Lord Chief Justice and the Senior President of Tribunals.

 The agency is responsible for the administration of the criminal, civil and family courts and tribunals in England and Wales and non-devolved tribunals in Scotland and Northern Ireland.
 It provides for a fair, efficient and effective justice system delivered by an independent judiciary.

 To find out more visit the HMCTS website.